KamiKami222/Cybersecurity-Documentation/Projects/API/Postman_API_Project.md

 ## 3. API Endpoints

-API will be hosted at http://127.0.0.1:5000/ENDPOINTs
+API will be hosted at http://127.0.0.1:5000

 General Errors:
-- **405 Method Not Allowed:** The Method is not allowed for the requsted URL.
+- **405 Method Not Allowed:** The method is not allowed for the requsted URL.
-- **404 Not Found:** The Requested URL was not found on the server.
+- **404 Not Found:** The requested URL was not found on the server.
 - **401 Unauthorized:** If the API key is missing or invalid.
 - **400 Bad Request:** If the domain field is missing in the request body.
 - **500 Internal Server Error:** If the domain cannot be resolved.